 What to see: The Bavarian Alps, the Bavarian Forest National Park, the resort town of Berchtesgaden, the town of Lindau, Marienplatz in Munich.

-You will require atleast a couple of weeks to explore the entire region.
-Plan your itinerary well in advance using this cool trip planner
+Travel Tip: You will require at least a couple of weeks to explore the entire region.

 What to see: Ancient city walls, Lokrum Island, Old Town, War Photo Limited Museum, Lapad Beaches, Franciscan Monastery.